Quick Answer: What Is Workers’ Compensation Insurance?

 Is workers’ compensation insurance required for all businesses?

-Workers’ compensation insurance is mandatory in virtually every U.S. state, but the specific requirements — including how many employees trigger the mandate — vary by state.
+Coverage is mandatory in virtually every U.S. state, but the specific requirements, including how many employees trigger the mandate, vary by state.
 Some states require coverage as soon as you hire your first employee, while others set a minimum threshold of three to five employees.
 The U.S. Department of Labor provides a state-by-state overview of requirements.

 How much does workers’ compensation insurance cost per month?

-The median monthly cost for small businesses is approximately $45 per month, according to Insureon’s 2025 data.
-However, costs are calculated based on your payroll size, industry risk classification (using NCCI class codes), claims history, and state regulations.
+The median monthly cost for small businesses is approximately $45 per month, according to Insureon’s data.
+Costs are calculated based on your payroll size, industry risk classification (using NCCI class codes), claims history, and state regulations.
 High-risk industries like roofing can pay upward of $29 per $100 of payroll, while low-risk office businesses may pay as little as $0.35 per $100 of payroll.

 What happens if a business does not have workers’ compensation insurance?

-If a business operates without required workers’ compensation coverage, it can face significant penalties including fines, stop-work orders, and in some states, criminal charges.
+Operating without required coverage can result in fines, stop-work orders, and in some states, criminal charges.
 The business owner may also be personally liable for an injured employee’s medical bills and lost wages.
 The Insurance Information Institute (III) notes that penalties vary widely but are consistently severe enough to threaten business viability.

 Can an employee sue their employer even if workers’ compensation is in place?

-In most cases, workers’ compensation is the exclusive remedy for workplace injuries, meaning employees generally cannot sue their employer in civil court if workers’ comp coverage is in place.
-However, there are exceptions — such as cases involving intentional harm by the employer or claims against third parties whose negligence contributed to the injury.
+In most cases, workers’ compensation is the exclusive remedy for workplace injuries, meaning employees generally cannot sue their employer in civil court if coverage is in place.
+Exceptions exist, such as cases involving intentional harm by the employer or claims against third parties whose negligence contributed to the injury.
 An employment attorney familiar with your state’s laws can clarify the specific rules that apply to your situation.

 What is the difference between workers’ compensation and general liability insurance?

-Workers’ compensation covers injuries and illnesses sustained by your own employees on the job.
-General liability insurance covers bodily injury or property damage claims made by third parties — such as customers or vendors — not your employees.
-These are two separate policies that serve different purposes, and having one does not replace the need for the other, as clarified by the Insurance Information Institute.
+Workers’ compensation covers injuries and illnesses your own employees sustain on the job.
+General liability insurance covers bodily injury or property damage claims made by third parties, such as customers or vendors.
+These are separate policies that serve different purposes, and having one does not replace the need for the other, as clarified by the Insurance Information Institute.

 Does workers’ compensation cover part-time or temporary employees?

-Yes, in most states workers’ compensation coverage extends to part-time and temporary employees in addition to full-time staff.
-Independent contractors are typically not covered under a standard workers’ compensation policy, though misclassification of employees as contractors is a common compliance issue flagged by state labor departments.
+Yes, in most states coverage extends to part-time and temporary employees in addition to full-time staff.
+Independent contractors are typically excluded from a standard workers’ compensation policy, though misclassification of employees as contractors is a common compliance issue flagged by state labor departments.
 The Bureau of Labor Statistics tracks injury rates across all employment types, including part-time and contingent workers.

 What is a workers’ compensation class code?

 A workers’ compensation class code is a four-digit number assigned by the National Council on Compensation Insurance (NCCI) or a state rating bureau that categorizes the type of work employees perform.
-Insurers use these codes to determine the base rate for your policy.
-Each code carries a different rate per $100 of payroll based on the historical injury frequency and severity for that type of work.
-Assigning the wrong class code — whether accidentally or intentionally — can result in policy cancellation or back-owed premiums.
+Insurers use these codes to set your base premium rate per $100 of payroll, based on historical injury frequency and severity for that job type.
+Assigning the wrong class code, whether accidentally or intentionally, can result in policy cancellation or back-owed premiums.

 How do I file a workers’ compensation claim?

-The workers’ compensation claims process generally involves four steps: the employee reports the injury to their employer, the employer notifies their insurance carrier, the insurer investigates the claim, and — if approved — benefits begin.
-Timelines for reporting vary by state, and delays in reporting can jeopardize an employee’s benefits.
-The U.S. Department of Labor’s OWCP outlines the federal claims process, while state workers’ compensation boards handle the process for most private-sector workers.
+The claims process generally involves four steps: the employee reports the injury to their employer, the employer notifies their insurance carrier, the insurer investigates the claim, and benefits begin if the claim is approved.
+Timelines for reporting vary by state, and delays can jeopardize an employee’s benefits.
+The U.S. Department of Labor’s OWCP outlines the federal claims process, while state workers’ compensation boards handle claims for most private-sector workers.

 Are sole proprietors required to have workers’ compensation insurance?

 Sole proprietors without employees are generally exempt from workers’ compensation requirements in most states, but this varies.
-Some states allow or require sole proprietors in certain industries — particularly construction — to carry coverage.
-Additionally, many general contractors require subcontractors to carry their own workers’ compensation policy before they can work on a job site.
-It is advisable to check your state’s requirements with the U.S. Small Business Administration or a licensed insurance broker.
+Some states allow or require sole proprietors in certain industries, particularly construction, to carry coverage.
+Many general contractors also require subcontractors to show proof of their own workers’ compensation policy before starting work on a job site.
+Check your state’s requirements with the U.S. Small Business Administration or a licensed insurance broker.